Rheola, Victoria

-Nearby locations are the towns of Inglewood (birthplace of Sir Reginald Ansett), Moliagul (birthplace of The Flying Doctors, Reverend John Flynn) and Melville Caves located in the Kooyoora State Park.

 The district is known for its annual Easter Monday Charity Carnival which began in 1871.

 Location

 Rheola is within the Loddon Shire, located 60 kilometers west of Bendigo.
 Nearby districts include: Kingower, Arnold, Llanelly, Murphys Creek, Moliagul, Logan, Wehla and the Kooyoora State Park.
 Nearby towns include: Inglewood, Wedderburn, St Arnaud and Dunolly.

 History

 Rheola, like its neighbouring districts, was founded as gold mining village during the gold rush in the second half of the 19th century.
 Originally named 'Berlin' (earlier called Byr Lyn or Bervie) the mining village was based near Kangderaar Creek which runs through the area.

 The Berlin Post Office was established on 15 February 1869 but was changed to the Rheola Post Office in November 1876 when the town changed its name to Rheola after the town in Wales.
 The Post Office closed on 19 June 1974.

 The 'Berlin Rush' beginnings, August 1868 when Alexander Clelland sank a shallow shaft outside John Catto's Paddock and found a 60 oz nugget at the bottom.
 The Government rewarded him 100 pounds for the discovery of what he called "Bervie" Gold field.
 This name was spelled incorrectly and became Berlin in the official register.
 The Rheola area became famous for its beds of large nuggets scattered through the gullies.

 Some of the gold nuggets found during the 19th century include: The Needful found in 1869, Rum Ton found in 1870, Viscount Canterbury found in 1871, Precious found in 1871, Viscountess Canterbury and the Crescent found in 1872.
 John Catto's Paddock was the location of both the Precious and the Viscount Canterbury.
 The Precious was Victoria’ fourth largest nugget, weighted at 1,717 ounces.